This article originally appeared on VICE Canada.

-“In spite of guillotine, they haven’t killed me yet, they haven’t killed my spirit,” Sheela, now greying in her late 60s, says in a pronounced Indian accent.
-“No matter where I go, I will always wear crown… I’m not afraid of being under guillotine."
+"In spite of guillotine, they haven't killed me yet, they haven’t killed my spirit," Sheela, now graying in her late 60s, says.
+"No matter where I go, I will always wear crown… I'm not afraid of being under guillotine."

 It was an appropriately dramatic introduction to one of the most fascinating anti-heroes I’ve ever come across, Walter White not withstanding.

-At their peak in the 1980s, there were thousands of Rajneeshees around the world who worshipped their guru Bhagwan Shree Rajneesh (later known as Osho), a small, white-bearded Indian man they likened to a rock star.
+At the cult's peak in the 1980s, there were thousands of Rajneeshees around the world who worshipped their guru Bhagwan Shree Rajneesh (later known as Osho), a white-bearded Indian man they likened to a rock star.
 Many Rajneeshees were educated, upper-middle-class white Americans who flocked to India to gain enlightenment by being in Bhagwan’s presence.
-Bored of capitalism and craving meaning in their lives, they were easily convinced to join the Rajneeshee movement, donning their red robes all the while.
+Bored of capitalism and craving meaning in their lives, they were easily convinced to join the Rajneesh movement, donning red robes all the while.
 Eventually, hundreds of Rajneeshees and Bhagwan himself moved from India to America.
-They formed a commune in Wasco County, Oregon, on 64,000 acres of rural land, and had it incorporated as a city called Rajneesh, complete with stores, a school, and a landing strip for planes.
-While initially they seemed to be all about meditation and lots of sex, they eventually engaged in a full-on war with the nearby townsfolk who despised them.
-It was a war the Rajneeshees fought with mass poisonings and druggings, rigged elections, attempted assassinations, and an arsenal of assault weapons they practiced with on their land.
+They formed a commune near Antelope, Oregon, on 64,000 acres of rural land, and had it incorporated as a city called Rajneesh, complete with stores, a school, and a landing strip for planes.
+Eventually, the cult known for unique meditation practices and lots of sex engaged in a full-on war with the nearby townsfolk who despised them.
+According to the documentary, it was a war the Rajneeshees fought with mass poisonings, drugs, rigged elections, attempted assassinations, and an arsenal of assault weapons they practiced with on their land.

-On the Merv Griffin Show, when one of the Antelope residents noted that Bhagwan had collected between four and 14 Rolls Royces, Sheela all-too-smugly corrected her that they were about to hit 20.
+On The Merv Griffin Show, when one of the Antelope residents noted that Bhagwan had collected between four and 14 Rolls Royces, Sheela all-too-smugly corrected her to say they were about to hit 20.

-In footage shown in the doc, former Antelope mayor Margaret Hill asks, “Should… a group of people of like persuasion be allowed to enter an area and literally wipe out the culture that is there?” without a shred of irony.
-Apparently she'd forgotten the entire history of the American/British empire.
+Although the residents of Antelope had very valid reasons to be pissed about the Rajneeshees even before all the poisonings took place, bigotry was clearly another factor.
+In footage shown in the doc, former Antelope mayor Margaret Hill asks, "Should… a group of people of like persuasion be allowed to enter an area and literally wipe out the culture that is there?”
+Apparently she'd forgotten the entire history of the American Revolutionary War.